alphagov/paas-bootstrap/README.md

 In order to use this repository you will need:

-* Predefined [IAM instance profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) that will be assigned to Concourse-lite, BOSH and Concourse. `concourse-lite` is a hard coded name, whereas the BOSH and Concourse roles can be any name and must be exported with respective variables `BOSH_INSTANCE_PROFILE` and `CONCOURSE_INSTANCE_PROFILE`.
-See [aws-account-wide-terraform](https://github.gds/government-paas/aws-account-wide-terraform) for details
+* Predefined [IAM instance profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) that will be assigned to Concourse-lite, BOSH and Concourse.
+See below for details.
-(not public because it also contains state files).

 * [AWS Command Line tool (`awscli`)](https://aws.amazon.com/cli/).
 You can install it using [any of the official methods](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)